k-barber/ccmb-doc/content/Adventure Log/245 - Roc, Rock, Giant Rock.md

 Called in Rafnar Jakobsson to help transport the intact fire giant corpse back to the Fief.
 Two tons of fire giant is more than we can handle on our own, and there's good money and utility in these monster parts.
 The whole expedition turned a decent profit, which is always nice.

 Still some time to kill before the Fossen family banquet.
 Been thinking about what the spy said regarding the family dynamics.
 If there really is a power struggle between father and son, that could create opportunities.
 Divided attention, potential allies, maybe even a way to leverage information about Katya's whereabouts.
 Though it could just as easily blow up in our faces if we play it wrong.
+I'm looking forward to eating and drinking :)